 Procedure describes the steps involved in relocating database and log volumes.
-Note that the procedure for TSM Version 6.1 is different than that for prior versions.
+Note that the procedure for Tivoli Storage Manager post-5.5 versions is different than that for prior versions.

 The server database and recovery log volumes may have been placed during initial setup in a location not desired for long-term administration of the server, or new hardware added and desire exists to relocate the db & log volumes to new disk.

 Resolving the problem

 Given that great care must be taken when attempting to relocate a Tivoli Storage Manager server database and recovery log volumes, the following procedures walk you through the process step-by-step for Tivoli Storage Manager servers up to version 5.5: